 On top of that, they are also not electrically conductive.
 This means you don’t have to worry about the thermal paste spilling on the motherboard (you should still remove any excess paste either way).

-Out of all the thermal pastes, metallic-based products give you the best cooling performance.
-You can run the case fans and CPU cooler at lower speeds for a quieter system.
+Metallic-based products give you the best cooling performance out of all the thermal pastes.
+For a quieter system, you can run the case fans and CPU cooler at lower speeds.

-However, you should be extremely careful when applying metallic thermal paste.
+However, it would be best to be extremely careful when applying metallic thermal paste.
 As it is electrically conductive, any spillage will damage other components.

 Viscosity determines how easy it is to apply the thermal paste.
 Lower viscosity means you can expect it to cover the CPU IHS easily.

 However, it can also spread to the motherboard if you aren’t careful.